Rockz1152/blackndsky/windows/windows.md

   - `Change plan settings` (on the active plan) **>** `Change advanced power settings`
   - Click `Change settings that are currently unavailable`
   - Change the setting for `Require a password on wakeup`

+### Disable Sticky Keys shortcuts
+Disable the shortcut keys that can interrupt gaming

+- Goto [Keyboard settings](ms-settings:easeofaccess-keyboard) in the Ease of Access page of Settings
+- Uncheck "Allow the shortcut key to start..." for:
+  - Sticky Keys
+  - Toggle Keys
+  - Filter Keys

 ### Remove OneDrive folder from File Explorer
 Removes the "OneDrive" folder icon on the left side of Windows Explorer that can sometimes linger after OneDrive is uninstalled